RahuRabh/todo-list/README.md

 # todo-list

-todo-list -> Organise your day
+ToDo-List - Organise your day

 This is a simple todolist web application system to manage to-dos implemented with NodeJs, Express, lodash, Ejs and Mongoose.